FAQ for People with OA

 The exercises done in GLA:D® target joint stability, muscle strength and confidence with movement.

 The team at GLA:D® Australia provides training to clinicians (physiotherapists and exercise physiologists) across Australia who choose to participate.
 You will have an assessment with your clinician and make an appropriate treatment plan.
 If that plan includes GLA:D®, your clinician will arrange to register you to do the program, and will either provide the program to you or help you to select a GLA:D® clinician.
-Our ‘Locations’ webpage shows you the clincians who have completed the training: www.gladaustralia.com.au/Locations.
+Our ‘Locations’ webpage shows you the clinicians who have completed the training: www.gladaustralia.com.au/Locations.

 Another option is to use telehealth.
 There are a number of clinicians offering this service: https://gladaustralia.com.au/list-of-clinics-offering-the-glad-program-via-telerehab/.
 If you have an area that you visit from time to time, you could look at attending a clinic in that area for an assessment and complete the program via telehealth.
 People are experiencing the same outcomes this way.